 Over recent years I’ve had quite a bit of short fiction published in print and, especially, online.
 Go to my Stories page to find out where and to read some examples.

-My second novella In the Sweep of the Bay (2020) is available from Louise Walters Books in paperback and ebook .
-An audio book, is in preparation.
+My second novella In the Sweep of the Bay (2020) is available from Louise Walters Books in paperback and e-book, and as an audio book from Audible or itunes.

 Current projects include:

 - a sequel to In the Sweep of the Bay.
-This will be another novella, currently in its early formative stages
+This will be another novella.
+I’m well on with the first draft

 - another novella, Between the Virgin and the Sea, set in a fictitious city on the edge of continent, where a boy dreams his future

 - a novel set in Kathmandu and Wales in the aftermath of an earthquake